 NYC during winter is like a Christmas Tree — slightly drab by day, spectacularly sparkly by night.
 If fall is our favourite season during which to wander about NYC, winter would come a close second, particularly in the weeks just before Christmas.
 One of the most magical parts of Christmas in New York are its Christmas Markets — they are not the sprawling markets that one finds in Europe, but rather more like pockets of cute gift shops and nostalgic food stands.
 In previous years, we have visited the one crammed into the south-western corner of Central Park near Lincoln Centre, the indoor one at Grand Central Terminal, and the one that most resembles a continental European market at Union Square.

 Our favourite though, would have to be at Bryant Park.
-It’s the only one opened this year.
 Maybe it’s because it exudes a Hollywood movie-worthy vibe, with its ice skating rink at the centre, a sometimes-frozen fountain, all wreathed by golden lit glass huts and enclosed by towering skyscrapers and the New York Public Library.
 Or maybe because it’s a one-stop shop for some of the most delicious seasonal dessert treats in the city.
 Either way, if apple cider doughnuts in the Hudson Valley make a New York fall, then a hot chocolate in one hand and a ginger snap cookie (or s’more waffle) in the other while meandering around Bryant Park and then onwards to the nearby midtown district, that must make for a perfectly imagined New York Christmas.

 Chewing Not Allowed